Add to Cal

 Tickets cost $17 in advance, $22 day of show (including all service charges).
 They are also available by phone through Hold My Ticket at 505-886-1251.

 @708 is an intimate 150-capacity room that is part of the new Fusion Forum space.
 It will contain several theater spaces, a coffee shop/restaurant, and office spaces.
 Fusion Forum promises to be an exciting new arts destination on the edge of downtown Albuquerque!
-This is a general admission seated show.
+This is a general admission show with a mix of seating and dance space.
 There will be coffee, tea, soft drinks and snacks available for purchase.

 A 7-piece band rooted in the iconic marimba de chonta and steeped in the Pacific coast's Afro-Colombian culture, identity, and history.